CAKE-DRI/CAKE-DRI.github.io/README.md

 #### Funding Formats

-The `format` and `closing_deadline` fields determine how opportunities are displayed:
+The `format` and `closing_deadline` fields determine how opportunities are displayed - make sure to give them in `YYYY-MM-DD` format:

 | `format` | `closing_deadline` | Type |
 | ---- | ----| ---|